-Intervening early to enable young Australians with disabilities to transition into meaningful, sustainable work is likely to have enormous payoffs for their health and wellbeing, as well as reduce economic costs to society.
-To date, research about employment among young people with disabilities has focussed on the social and economic benefits of programs or policies and has ignored the health benefits.
-We will produce new evidence about the individual, service-related, workplace and contextual factors that contribute to successful employment and health outcomes for young people with a disability and will identify when and where it might be most cost-effective to intervene.
+Intervening early to enable young Australians transition into meaningful, sustainable work is likely to have enormous payoffs for their health and wellbeing, as well as reduce economic costs to society.
+To date, research about employment among young people has focused on the social and economic benefits of programs or policies and has ignored the health benefits.
+We will produce new evidence about the individual, service-related, workplace and contextual factors that contribute to successful employment and health outcomes for young people and will identify when and where it might be most cost-effective to intervene.

 Professor Tony LaMontagne, Deakin University

-Partner organisations include: The Brotherhood of St Laurence, National Disability Services, VicHealth and Disability Employment Australia
+Deakin University, Monash University, Brotherhood of St Laurence, National Disability Services, VicHealth, Disability Employment Australia and yourtown

 National Health and Medical Research Council Partnership Project, 2018-2021